smallfoxx/smallfoxx.github.io/_posts/2020-01-11-Classes,-Nested-Modules,-and-Sharing-Values.md

 }
 ```

-This is useful, but $FunVariable would just be scoped to within each Method and really no use.
+This is basic, but $FunVariable would just be scoped to within each Method and really no use.
 With a class, we can reference our current instantiation of the class with the variable $this and reference its properties, even private ones:

 ```powershell
 [private][string]$FunVariable